 vi) Any other union dues. |

-3. Combined net income of both the parent after the adjustments as detailed above.
+3. Combined net income of both parents after the adjustments as detailed above.
 The proportionate share will be calculated for the payment of average child support considering the number of children parents have.

 If it seems confusing, then the following example will be helpful-